 Carcases of sheep that have died from flystrike should also be removed as many maggots may be able to complete their development before other fly species infect the carcase and compete with them.

-Flies do not generally travel far so managing them at a property level can make a significant difference to the incidence of flystrike on individual properties and in the local area.
+Flies do not generally travel far so managing them at a property level can make a significant difference to the incidence of flystrike on individual properties.